Flag of the Gambia: Other uses

 Following the 2013 general election in Luxembourg, a three-party coalition between the Luxembourg Socialist Workers' Party (LSAP), the Democratic Party (DP) and The Greens was formed.
-It was labelled a "Gambia coalition", because the colors of the three political parties are identical to the ones on the flag of the Gambia – red (LSAP), blue (DP) and Green (The Greens).
+It was labelled a "Gambia coalition", because the colours of the three political parties are identical to the ones on the flag of the Gambia – red (LSAP), blue (DP) and Green (The Greens).

 Military flags and ensigns

 Military flags and ensigns of the Gambia are following British practice but different from British military flags and ensigns.